How To Tell If Your Hardwood Floors Need Professional Help, And Questions To Ask and Myths to Dispel About Hardwood Floor Care Options

-- Do you have small patches of finish that has peeled, like sun burn?
+- Do you have small patches of finish that has peeled, like a sunburn?

 - Do you see scratches from bar stools, chairs, or from dragging furniture across the hardwood?

-- Do you have splinters, holes, missing pieces, soft mushy damaged areas or “spunge like” or sink when you stand on them?
+- Do you have splinters, holes, soft mushy damaged areas or “sponge-like” or sink when you stand on them?

 - Do you know if you have had bug infestation that has burrowed in the wood causing an appearance change?